cloudposse/atmos/website/docs/quick-start/configure-repository.md

 :::info

 Monorepo is a version-controlled repository that stores all the code, configurations and scripts for the entire infrastructure.
-Monorepo usually improves collaboration, CI build speed, and overall productivity.
+Monorepo usually improves collaboration, CI/CD build speed, and overall productivity.

 Polyrepo architecture consists of several version-controlled repositories for code, configurations and scripts for different parts of the infrastructure.
 For example, depending on various requirements (including security, lifecycle management, access control, audit, etc.), separate